 How to clean your brushes

 When cleaning your brushes work make sure you work with their shape so that they do not become distorted.
 Do not wash them too vigorously otherwise the bristles may break or spay out reducing their ability to perform when dry.
 To minimize that from happening if the brush is round or domed use a swirling motion when you wash, while for flat brushes use a side to side motion.

-Choose a cleanser designed for your specific brush type especially for natural bristles brushes which come with specially recommended cleansers.
+Choose a cleanser designed for your specific brush type, especially for natural bristles brushes which come with especially recommended cleansers.